karwinski/schemaValidation/README.md

 # schemaValidation
-This repo is about of validation of JSON schema
+This repo is about to Validate JSON against Schema in Java

+- Tools:  Jackson , maven, IntelliJ
+- Use cucumber